-Please describe any experience or expertise the organisation has of delivering similar projects within the health and social care sectors, relevant to England, Scotland and Wales.
+Please describe any experience or expertise the organisation has of delivering similar projects within the youth sector.

-Section 3: Project aims and objectives Weighting 4 What is the overall aim of the project?
-(Word limit: 25 words) eg. 'To increase awareness of gambling harms amongst the general public' or 'To improve practice of social services staff when working with a person at risk of gambling harms' What are the objectives of the project?
+Section 3: Project aims and objectives

+What is the overall aim of the project?
+(Word limit: 25 words)

+eg. 'To increase awareness of gambling harms amongst the general public'

+or 'To improve practice of social services staff when working with a person at risk of gambling harms'

+What are the objectives of the project?

 These objectives should all contribute to the overall aim of the project.

 As a guide, we might expect between 2 and 6 project objectives.

-Section 4: Delivery model and activities Weighting 4, Word limit: 500 words veighting i, word mine.
-300 words Please describe the delivery model and the activities that will be carried out in order to achieve the project aim and objectives.
-Please include a high-level delivery plan, including any key milestones In addition to this written description, you may submit a delivery model diagram on a separate annexed document. accument.
-Continue 5.
-Decine to accompany and small to accompany Section 5: Project governance and quality assurance Section 5: Project governance and quality assurance Weighting 2, Word limit: 200 words Weighting 2, Word limit: 200 words Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes • Who is responsible for the day-to-day management of the project and who has project oversight and Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes Who is responsible for the day-to-day management of the project and who has project oversight and decision-making authority?
-Please detail any project boards or steering groups.
-Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes • Who is responsible for the day-to-day management of the project and who has project oversight and Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes Who is responsible for the day-to-day management of the project and who has project oversight and decision-making authority?
-Please detail any project boards or steering groups.
-Weighting 2, Word limit: 200 words Please describe the project governance and any project quality assurance processes Who is responsible for the day-to-day management of the project and who has project oversight and decision-making authority?
-Please detail any project boards or steering groups.
+Section 4: Delivery model and activities

+Please describe the delivery model and the activities that will be carried out in order to achieve the project aim and objectives.
+Please include a high-level delivery plan, including any key milestones

+In addition to this written description, you may submit a delivery model diagram on a separate annexed document.

+Section 5: Project governance quality assurance

+Please describe the project governance and any project quality assurance processes

+- Who is responsible for the day-to-day management of the project and who has project oversight and decision-making authority?
+Please detail any project boards or steering groups. - What processes are in place to ensure the project is delivered to the required level of quality?

 Section 6: Monitoring

-Weighting 3, Word limit: 200 words

-Please detail the plans for monitoring performance and impact, including what will be measured, and the

-mechanisms for collecting this information.
+Please detail the plans for monitoring performance and impact, including what will be measured, and the mechanisms for collecting this information.

+Section 7: Evaluation

+What experience does the organisation have of evaluation of projects?

+GambleAware is committed to building the 'what works' evidence to inform our treatment and prevention commissioning.
+GambleAware's evaluation protocol is available here.
+GambleAware will undertake or commission an independent evaluation of the project.
+Please describe:

+- Any experience your organisation has in evaluation of projects such as this (internal or external evaluation); - How you will be able to support any activity linked to evaluating this project.

-Section 7: Lived Experience
+Section 8: Lived Experience

-Weighting 3, Word limit: 100 words

 How are those with lived experience of gambling harms involved in the development of the project?

+Section 9: Theory of Change

+Please provide on a separate document a Theory of Change which illustrates how the project activities will achieve the objectives and overall aim.

+Section 10: Sustainability

+Please detail how the impact of the training will be sustained beyond the contract period.
+For example, through a train the trainer approach.

+Section 11: Challenges and opportunities

+Please detail how the three challenges and opportunities from 'Background/Context' section will be addressed.

+- 1. Many existing providers

+- 2. Differences in Curriculum across GB

+- 3. Regional differences across England

-Section 8: Risk management
+Section 12: Risk management

-Weighting 3

 Please list the main risks to successful project delivery, and for each risk, the corresponding actions or processes in place to mitigate these risks.
-Please include a description of your processes for management
+Please include a description of your processes for management of risk.

-of risk.

-Section 9: Overall cost model
+Section 13: Overall cost model

-Weighting 4

 What is the total budget for the project (excl.
 VAT)?
 Does VAT apply?

-Please complete and submit the Project Proposal Annex A - Project Budget template alongside this

-Project Proposal document.
+Please complete and submit the 'Project Proposal Annex A - Project Budget template' alongside this Project Proposal document.